Psalms For Life

 6 Such knowledge is utterly staggering to me—

-far above anything I can take in.
+far beyond anything I can take in.

 7 Where could I go from your Spirit?